Kirik Party (soundtrack)

 Kirik Party is the soundtrack album composed by B. Ajaneesh Loknath, for the 2016 Kannada film of the same name.
 The film has ten tracks, out of which only six were included in the soundtrack album which initially released on 26 November 2016.
 The makers later released the remaining tracks as an extended album on 24 December 2016.
 The soundtrack had lyrics written by Rakshit Shetty, Dhananjay Ranjan, Kiran Kaverappa and Veeresh Shivamurthy.
 Deciding to not tie up with any music label, the producers released the album online under their own banner Paramvah Music, a subsidiary of Paramvah Studios and the digital partner Divo.
 The tracks received viral response from audiences.

 Reception

-On 4 November 2016, the video for the track "Belageddu", sung by Vijay Prakash, was released, and became chart topper for almost one year and also until date.
+On 4 November 2016, the video for the track "Belageddu", sung by Vijay Prakash, was released, and became chartbuster song for almost one year and also until date.
 "Belageddu" went on to become the most viewed Kannada song, achieving more than 94 million views on YouTube, until its record was beaten by "Karabuu" (from Pogaru).
 It crossed 100 million views in December 2020, thus becoming the second Kannada song to get 100 million views.